 “Web developer” can be a catch-all term in tech for anyone whose primary job is writing code, because on a general level, that’s what developers do: they write the code that powers every website on the internet.

-Web Developer – Electric Pulp
+Junior Web Developer – By the Pixel

 Coding Career #2: Front End Developer